 The Social Security Administration publishes a monthly statistical snapshot of the disability benefits program.
 This monthly report gives future and current beneficiaries a better idea of how their own benefits stack up against the national average.
-See how claims data and payment amounts changed in the last month in our May 2016 SSD benefits statistics review below.
+See how claims data and payment amounts changed during the last month in our May 2016 SSD benefits statistics review below.

 Overview of May 2016 SSD Benefits Statistics